| Colombian

 her.
 The moon appeared painted after this incident, then disappeared,

 and the brother was converted into a wolf (Gelemur 132).
+A careful study of Umbra cosmology may show a relationship

 between the wolf and a certain star or constellation, and the jaguar